hbr/coqlib/docs/basics/terms.md

 In Coq it is the same.
 If `A` and `B` are types then `A -> B` is a type as well and in particular it is the type of functions mapping objects of type `A` to objects of type `B`.
-Like in most functional languages Coq uses juxtaposition to indicate function application i.e. insteat of the usual mathematical function application `f(x)` we write just `f x` in Coq.
+Like in most functional languages Coq uses juxtaposition to indicate function application i.e. instead of the usual mathematical function application `f(x)` we write just `f x` in Coq.

 But in Coq things are a little more complicated in order to make it powerful